 4. Lai Haraoba

 Featuring the worship of local gods and goddesses, Lai Haraoba is among the widely celebrated festivals in Manipur.
 Here people also worship their ancestors with great devotion and zeal.
 Literally translating to ‘festivity of Gods’, this festival is rejoiced by worshipping local deities like Sanamahi, Nongpok Ningthou, Leimarel, Pakhangba and 364 Umang Lais or Jungle deities.
 Both men and women present folk dances, enact in drama and perform Thoibi and Khamba- a popular Manipuri folklore before the traditional deities.
-Already excited to visit Manipur?
-You can create your own tour package to experience the best of Manipur you way.

 Key attractions: Procession around the locality where the deity is carried in a palanquin.